codenotary/immudb/README.md

 <img src="img/playground2.png"/>
 </div>

-Getting immudb up and running is quite simple.
-For a super quick start, please follow step by step guides for each SDK or pick a basic running sample from [immudb-client-examples](https://github.com/codenotary/immudb-client-examples).

 ### Getting immudb running

 You may download the immudb binary from [the latest releases on Github](https://github.com/codenotary/immudb/releases/latest).
 Once you have downloaded immudb, rename it to `immudb`, make sure to mark it as executable, then run it.
 The following example shows how to obtain v0.9.2 for linux amd64: